 AECOM Tishman, Banker Steel, ArcelorMittal USA, Langan, E-J Electric Installation

-One Vanderbilt is a 58-storey mixed-use tower being built in Midtown, New York, US.
-At a height of 1,401ft (427m), the building will become the second tallest tower in the city.
+One Vanderbilt is a 58-storey mixed-use tower located in Midtown, New York, US.
+At a height of 1,401ft (427m), the building is among the tallest towers in the city.

-SL Green Realty Corporation is building the tower at an estimated cost of more than $3bn.
-National Pension Service of Korea and Hines Interest respectively hold 27.6% and 1.4% interests in the development.
+SL Green Realty built the tower at an estimated cost of more than $3bn.
+National Pension Service of Korea and Hines Interests respectively hold 27.6% and 1.4% interests in the development.

 Location of the new mixed-use tower in Midtown

-One Vanderbilt will occupy an entire block next to the Grand Central Terminal, between Madison Avenue, Vanderbilt Avenue and 42nd and 43rd Streets.
+One Vanderbilt occupies an entire block next to the Grand Central Terminal, between Madison Avenue, Vanderbilt Avenue and 42nd and 43rd Streets.

-The building will provide direct underground access to the Grand Central Terminal, as well as connect to the subway system and the future Long Island Rail Road East Side Access.
+The building provides direct underground access to the Grand Central Terminal, as well as a connection to the subway system and the future Long Island Rail Road East Side Access.

-SL Green is investing $220m to upgrade the public transit network to provide access to the terminal.
+SL Green invested $220m to upgrade the public transit network to provide access to the terminal.